Why is important to balance our nutrition?

 Eating a balanced diet promotes balanced nutrition.
 Nutrition is a mix of macronutrients and micronutrients that our body needs to function at its best.

 If we have a deficiency in any of our macronutrients or micronutrients, we start to see physical issues in the way our body functions.

 You may not realise that you have deficiencies in some nutrients and the effects of this may only be mild, meaning you overlook them, but others can cause more serious health issues.

 What does good nutrition look like?

-Vegetarians and vegans may choose to opt out on the dairy.
+Vegetarians and vegans may choose to opt out of dairy.
 Just make sure you grab your calcium from another food source.

 What are macronutrients

-Lean meat such as chicken breast without the skin; 5% lean mince meat; fat trimmed pork chops; fish of all varieties and soya.
+Lean meat such as chicken breast without the skin; 5% lean minced meat; fat trimmed pork chops; fish of all varieties and soya.

-Vegetarians and vegans, it is possible to gain your protein from plant based foods, but as soya is the only complete plant based protein.
+Vegetarians and vegans, it is possible to gain your protein from plant-based foods, but soya is the only complete plant-based protein.
 You are going to need to combine your foods to include a full profile of amino acids.

 Here we include your vegetables.
 Try and get your plate full to between 1/3 to 1/2 full at every meal (we will handle potatoes separately).
 Eat a diverse range, as vegetables are absolutely packed full of vitamins and minerals.
 Eat a wide range every week, and if fresh vegetable storage is an issue learn why frozen vegetables are just as good here.